drovp/save-as-path/README.md

 ### IMPORTANT!

-Depending on input options, `saveAsPath()` can generate the same file path as the original file, which might cause issues during processing, saving, or deleting when not accounted for.
+When `deleteOriginal` is enabled, `saveAsPath()` can generate the same file path as the original file, which might cause issues during processing, saving, or deleting when not accounted for.
 The best practice is to:

 1. Use `saveAsPath()` to get the destination path.
     ```js